michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 26. You shall not fear, therefore, from them; for there is nothing covered which shall not be revealed, nor secret which shall not be known.

-27. Whatsoever I say to you in darkness, declare you in the light; and whatsoever you have heard in your ears, proclaim upon thehouse- roofs.
+27. Whatsoever I say to you in darkness, declare you in the light; and whatsoever you have heard in your ears, proclaim upon the

 28. And fear not them who kill the body, but the soul cannot kill; but fear rather One who the soul and the body can destroy in gihano.

-29. Are not two sparrows sold for an asor?The assarius, value three farthings. yet one of them, without your Father, doth not fall upon the earth.
+29. Are not two sparrows sold for an asor?

 30. But of you, also, the hairs of your head are all numbered.